 Thank you for your trust and electing me to represent the 15th District.
 When meeting with neighbors, most are concerned with public safety, specifically gun violence and reckless driving.
 Neighbors also want to ensure that our parks are maintained and the long trend of budget cuts and neglected facilities improves.
-With once in a generation American Rescue Plans funding, we have an opportunity to invest millions of federal dollars where they will make the biggest impacts to our community.
+With once-in-a-generation American Rescue Plan Act funding, we have an opportunity to invest millions of federal dollars where they will make the biggest impact to our community.

 Our community also suffers from unfair and biased shared revenue from the state.
 For too long municipalities have struggled to get their fair share of state revenue.
 I applaud the County Supervisors who have asked the United States Justice Department to review the unfair revenue policies of the lawmakers in Madison.
 Milwaukee County is the economic engine of Wisconsin and we must demand that our tax dollars are invested back in our county.
 As a large urban community, Milwaukee County has different needs than the rest of the state and in order to meet the needs of our diverse citizens, our county must have local control of revenue.

 The Wisconsin tax system has a perverse reliance on property taxes where homeowners foot the bill for the community, while visitors don’t contribute to transportation, infrastructure, public spaces, public safety or repairing potholes.
 Keeping our tax revenue in the community would allow us to make Milwaukee County an even more exciting visitor destination, and tourists could help alleviate high property taxes.

 Keeping in touch with you is important to me.
 Please alert me when great things happen in our community.
 I want to celebrate with you!
 Also, please reach out when you see something that should be improved.
 I want to work to make our community safer and more prosperous for all residents.